Klaviyo-focused retention specialist for ecommerce and DTC brands.

 A two-email viewed-product recovery sequence that leans on curiosity first, then objection removal, without rushing into discounting.

-- Product Name β "Refine Your Life - Workshop"
+- Product Name is not "Refine Your Life - Workshop"

 - Checkout Started = 0 times since starting flow